 – Wedding consultant

-If you were to select a job at random, there is a fifty-fifty chance that it would come with drug testing.
-For those of you that are set on never taking a drug test, we recommend avoiding careers in government, military, driving, and professional sports.
-While drug testing is rarely a guarantee, it helps to know which fields are more likely to have it; but there’s always our high-quality synthetic urine to fall back on in emergencies.
+If you were to select a job at random, there is a fifty-fifty chance that it would come with urine screenings.
+For those of you that are set on never taking a test, we recommend avoiding careers in government, military, driving, and professional sports.
+While testing is rarely a guarantee, it helps to know which fields are more likely to have it; but there’s always our high-quality synthetic urine to fall back on in emergencies.

 Pre-Employment Drug Testing Laws By State https://www.paycor.com/resource-center/pre-employment-drug-testing-laws-by-state